nimbleindustry/device/README.md

 --------
 Requirements

-- go, version 1.6 or better (Note, this project uses golang *vendoring* for its external dependencies.
-These dependencies are committed to this repo
+- go, version 1.6 or better (Note, this project uses golang *vendoring* for its external dependencies and these dependencies are committed to this repo).

 ```bash
 $ git clone http://github.com/nimbleindustry/device